Five seconds of free fall: Astronauts describe historic moon mission — and nail-biting return to Earth

 “When we came home, we were shocked at the global outpouring of support, of pride, of ownership of this mission,” Wiseman said Thursday.
 “That’s what the four of us wanted.
 We wanted to go out and try to do something that would bring the world together.”

-The 10-day mission marked the first time astronauts have traveled to the moon since the final Apollo flight in 1972.
+The 10-day mission marked the first time astronauts have traveled as far as the moon since the final Apollo flight in 1972.
 The crew also ventured deeper into space than any human before, surpassing the Apollo 13 record set in 1970.

 Koch added that it was difficult to describe “how much it meant to us to hear that the mission had an impact.”